ultralight-ux/Ultralight/README.md

 <dt>4.
 Deep C/C++ and JavaScript Integration:</dt>
 <dd>
-    Unlock the true potential of your applications.
     Ultralight facilitates seamless C/C++ and JavaScript integration through direct access to the JavaScriptCore API.
 Expose native state to web pages, extend JavaScript classes, define C/C++ callbacks, and more.
 </dd>

 <dt>5.
 Low-Level Customization:</dt>
 <dd>
-    Tailor your integration to perfection.
-Ultralight allows you to override platform-specific functionality, granting you control over file-system access, clipboard management, font loading, and more to suit the unique needs of your application.
+    Ultralight allows you to override platform-specific functionality, granting OS-level control over file-system access, clipboard management, font loading, and more to suit the unique needs of your application.
 </dd>
 </dl>

 ## For Game Developers

-Developed in collaboration with top AAA game studios, Ultralight is engineered to elevate web-content integration across a diverse set of game engine environments.
+Developed in collaboration with top AAA game studios, Ultralight is engineered to display high-performance web-content across a diverse set of hardware targets and game engine environments.

-Choose between our CPU renderer for fast, reliable rendering across various architectures or our customizable GPU renderer to unlock unparalleled animation performance.
+Choose between our CPU renderer for fast, reliable rendering or our customizable GPU renderer for unparalleled animation performance.

 __→ Learn more by visiting our [Game Integration Guide](https://docs.ultralig.ht/docs/integrating-with-games).__

 ## For Desktop-App Developers

-Build your native app's front-end with modern HTML/CSS/JS while harnessing the power and performance of C/C++.
+Get the best of both worlds-- save time by building your front-end with HTML/CSS/JS while retaining the power and performance of C/C++.

 Embed the renderer directly within your existing run loop or leverage our AppCore framework to do all the heavy lifting for you, offering convenient native window management and accelerated rendering.